krateoplatformops/oasgen-provider/README.md

 ```

 <br/>
 The diagram illustrates how the OASGen Provider processes OpenAPI Specifications to generate CRDs and deploy the Rest Dynamic Controller (RDC).
-The RDC manages custom resources and interacts with external APIs, optionally through wrapper web services when needed.
+The RDC manages custom resources and interacts with external APIs.

 ### Scenario with Plugin (Wrapper Web Service)